altmirai/piggycli/README.md

 - CloudHSM takes between five to ten minutes to start and stop.
 - The per-hour cost is charged for each full hour and any partial hour.

 As such, It wouldn’t be performant or cost effective for AltPiggyBank to start and stop CloudHSM for each cryptographic operations.

-You must manually manage the state of your CloudHSM service, creating the risk of you forgetting to stop CloudHSM and accruing unnecessary costs.
+So, you must manually manage the state of your CloudHSM service, creating the risk of you forgetting to stop CloudHSM and accruing unnecessary costs.
 If you forget to stop your CloudHSM service for a month, the cost would be around $1,000 or more.

 To find the current state of your CloudHSM service, run:
 ```